Last updated on January 9th, 2022

 I also appreciate the dimmer switch that shuts off all the lights on the control panel.
 It comes in real handy when you want a pleasant and undisturbed sleep.

 You’ll also spot two indicators on the Honeywell HPA300.
 One indicator represents the pre-filter, and the other one is for the HEPA filter.
 These indicators calculate the running duration of the appliance.

 You need to change the HEPA filter just once every year.
-But, the pre-filter will require replacement every three months.
+The pre-filter will require replacement more often.

 It is one of the most weighing performance aspects of this review.
 It would help if you significantly based your buying decision on the HPA300’s purification abilities.
 Let’s face it, that if the unit cannot purify air properly, it’s next to useless.

 The Honeywell includes a two-step process of purification.
 There are two air filters in the unit:

 - Activated carbon pre-filter

 - True HEPA filter

 Activated Carbon Pre-Filter

 Pre-filter is the first filter responsible for removing all the visible and extra-large particles like lint, hair, dust, and fur.
 Additionally, this filter also comes with a layer of carbon.
 This carbon layer is effective in eliminating odor, volatile compounds, and gases.